lantz/mininet/README.md

 especially those using OpenFlow and SDN.
 OpenFlow-based network controllers prototyped in Mininet can usually be transferred to hardware with minimal changes for full line-rate execution.

-### How does it work?

-Mininet creates virtual networks using process-based virtualization and network namespaces - features that are available in recent Linux kernels.
-In Mininet, hosts are emulated as `bash` processes running in a network namespace, so any code that would normally run on a Linux server (like a web server or client program) should run just fine within a Mininet "Host".
-The Mininet "Host" will have its own private network interface and can only see its own processes.
-Switches in Mininet are software-based switches like Open vSwitch or the OpenFlow reference switch.
-Links are virtual ethernet pairs, which live in the Linux kernel and connect our emulated switches to emulated hosts (processes).

-The port to other platforms rely on similar OS-level resource virtualization features comparable to Linux namespaces.
-In specific, the FreeBSD port relies on jails and VIMAGE, and the OpenBSD port relies on rdomains.

 ### Features